SwissDataScienceCenter/renga-deployer/README.rst

 --------------------

 The deployer can optionally integrate with other SDSC Platform services.
-To enable integration, set the ``PLATFORM_SERVICE_API`` environment variable to point to the api URL, e.g.  ``http://localhost:9000/api``.
-Deployment contexts and executions will automatically be added to the knowledge graph.
-To use the resource manager, you will need to additionally set the ``RESOURCE_MANAGER_PUBLIC_KEY``.
+To enable integration, set the appropriate environment variables in the form of ``<SERVICE_NAME_URL>`` to point to the api URL.
+For example, setting ``KNOWLEDGE_GRAPH_URL`` will ensure that deployment contexts and executions are automatically added to the knowledge graph.
+Note that to use the resource manager, you will need to additionally set the ``RESOURCE_MANAGER_PUBLIC_KEY``.